Uganda Gorilla Trekking & Lake Bunyonyi Tour - 3 Days

 With its terraced hillsides and hidden coves, Lake Bunyonyi is a haven of tranquility that provides the perfect place to relax and unwind.
 The lake lies in south-western Uganda, between Kisoro and Kabale and close to the border with Rwanda.
 It was formed when the original valley exit was blocked by volcanic eruptions, creating a freshwater paradise that is a pleasure to explore.

-- Day 1: Start from Kampala or Entebbe to Bwindi Impenetrable Forest National Park at 07:00AM (any day), stopping at Equator and Mbarara for lunch.
+- Day 1: Start from Kampala or Entebbe or Kigali to Bwindi Impenetrable Forest National Park at 07:00AM (any day), stopping at Equator and Mbarara for lunch.

 - Day 2: Gorilla Trekking in Bwindi Impenetrable National Park, transfer for overnight at Lake Bunyonyi